Buscador global

 - learnt how to report information.

-This resource will allow the student to know a bit more about their hometowns.
-They will become touristic guides or promoters of their city by learning about it and design a final product (a flyer or a video).
-In this resource, students are provided with activities to practice different linguistic contents that will help them perform several tasks using English as the vehicle of communication.
+This resource will allow the student to know a bit more about vocabulary about festivities and different English-speaking countries.
+They will become a researcher who investigate about the main data of a festivity the students have previously chosen.
+In this resource, students are provided with activities to practise different linguistic contents that will help them perform several tasks using English as the vehicle of communication.